cbourke/ComputerScienceI/documents/syllabus.md

 will be open-book, open-note, *required computer* exams.
 The exams consist of live coding exercises for which you will need your own machine as you will be coding and submitting programs online for grading.
 More details will be announced closer to the exam dates.
-Due to attendance limitations, these will likely be "take home" exams.
-You will be on your own honor to complete these exams alone and without collaboration.
+No collaboration is allowed on exams.

 ### 15th Week Policy Notification